 Benchmark share indices ended flat on Friday amid positive European cues and a marginal appreciaiton in the rupee against the US dollar.

-Asian shares fell to their lowest levels of the year on Friday as early bargain hunting gave way to worries about Europe's raging debt crisis and weak global growth.
-However, they witnessed a mixed trend in closing trades with the Nikkei and Hang Seng ending marginally higher while the Shanghai Composite and Straits Times ended with marginals gains.
+Asian shares recovered from their fall to their lowest levels of the year as early bargain hunting gave way to worries about Europe's raging debt crisis and weak global growth.
+Jakarta Composite down 2% was the top loser along with Shanghai Composite and Taiwan Weighted down 0.7% each.
+Hang Seng and Nikkei gained 0.2%.

-Gail ended up 3.7% at Rs 337, after the state-owned company said that it has signed a natural gas sale and purchase agreement with TurkmenGaz for Turkmen gas shipped via the Turkmenistan-Afghanistan-Pakistan-India (TAPI) pipeline.
+GAIL up 3% at Rs 336 was the top Sensex gainer after the company said that it has signed a natural gas sale and purchase agreement with TurkmenGaz for Turkmen gas shipped via the TAPI pipeline.